ishaqmusaq/alx-system_engineering-devops/README.md

-print the effective user of a current user
+print all the groups the current user is part